facts about new york city’s elderly

-The percentage of Citymeals-on-Wheels’ oldest meal recipients is increasing at a fast pace.
+The number of our oldest meal recipients is increasing at a fast pace.

-As our city’s elderly grow older, they are more likely to have mobility limitations.
+As our meal recipients grow older, they are more likely to have mobility limitations.

 New York City’s elderly are more likely to be poor than other people of the same age around the nation.